-- BCHS education plan prepared on an individualized basis when academic accommodations are stated within a current ISP, IEP and/or psycho-educational evaluation with school-based recommendations. \\Temporary medical conditions, such as concussion status, allow for academic and student-life support protocols if documented by a physician. - Academic Resource Center (ARC) a distraction free testing center open to students making up assessments and/or using testing accommodations. - Application for testing accommodations for national standardized tests.
+- BCHS education plan is prepared on an individualized basis when academic accommodations are stated within a current ISP, IEP and/or psycho-educational evaluation with school-based recommendations.
+Temporary medical conditions, such as concussion status, allow for academic and student-life support protocols if documented by a physician. - Academic Resource Center (ARC) is available for extended-time exams, text to speech and/or dictation for assessments and a peer note-taking service. - Application for testing accommodations for national standardized tests.